fake-name/ChromeController/README.md

     # We can get the current browser URL, after any redirects.
     current_url = cr.get_current_url()

-    # We can get the page title
+    # We can get the page title as the browser sees it.
     page_title, page_url = cr.get_page_url_title()

     # Or take a screenshot